nodejs/node/doc/api/cluster.markdown

   * `silent` {Boolean} whether or not to send output to parent's stdio.
     (Default=`false`)

-The `setupMaster` is used to change the default 'fork' behavior.
-It takes one option object argument.
+`setupMaster` is used to change the default 'fork' behavior.
+The new settings are effective immediately and permanently, they cannot be changed later on.

 Example: